 Prior to serving as associate athletic director, DePaepe was the assistant athletic director for facilities from February 2013 to January 2015.
 He worked to manage all athletic facility day-to-day maintenance and operations and manage all non-game day events.

 He served as the athletic turf manager for 12 years prior to his promotion.
 He originally joined CU in June 2000 as an assistant turf manager and was promoted to the head position in February 2001.

-He came to CU from the Baltimore Ravens, where he was the assistant field manager for a year.
-Prior to that, he was employed at Iowa State, where he graduated from in 1999 with Bachelor’s degree in horticulture and turf grass management.
+DePaepe came to CU from the Baltimore Ravens, where he was the assistant field manager for a year.
+Prior to that, he was employed at Iowa State, where he graduated from in 1999 with Bachelor’s degree in Horticulture and Turf Grass Management.
 He worked two years at ISU as a student turf manager.

-Born May 4, 1974 in Minot, N.D., he graduated from Waterloo (Iowa) West, where he lettered in baseball and basketball.
+He was born May 4, 1974 in Minot, N.D., and graduated from Waterloo (Iowa) West, where he lettered in baseball and basketball.
 His hobbies include golf and basketball.
-He married Kristen Sorensen, CU’s director of special events, and the couple has one daughter, Brielle (2).
+He is married to the former Kristen Sorensen, CU’s former director of special events, and the couple has one daughter, Brielle (2).